DionneDionne

-DionneDionne is a 2015 tribute album to Dionne Warwick by jazz singer Dionne Farris and guitarist Charlie Hunter.
-According to Hunter's website, "Charlie Hunter and Dionne Farris have planned to work with each other since they met on a Hip Hop tour working for two different groups in 1991.
-The inspiration for this project came in part from a mutual admiration for Dionne’s namesake, and an instant musical chemistry."
+DionneDionne is a 2015 tribute album to Dionne Warwick by singer Dionne Farris and jazz guitarist Charlie Hunter.

 Critical reception

 The editorial staff at AllMusic Guide scored this album four out of five stars, awarding it the Best of 2014.
 Reviewer Matt Collar characterized the release as "a creatively inspired collaboration and deeply heartfelt homage".

 Track listing

 All songs written by Burt Bacharach and Hal David except where noted.